Graduation & Degree Planning

 Applying for Graduation

-To be awarded a diploma from the College, you must submit an “Application for Graduation”.
+To be awarded a diploma from the College, you must Petition to Graduate by submitting an “Application for Graduation”.
 We strongly recommended that you schedule a “Degree/Certificate Check” appointment with a counselor before applying.
 Send an email to your counselor to set up a Degree/Certificate Check now.Apply for Graduation

 - October 15 for Fall graduation